 Light plays a central role in Scandinavian design – you want as much natural light as possible getting into your home.
 In fact, one important element of Nordic homes is minimalistic window treatment – or none at all.
 Hanging transparent curtains or leaving your windows completely bare is a good option if you live in a climate with short, moderately warm summers – like Northern Europe.

-However, if you’re living in a place with hot summers, you should adapt and choose drapes, curtains or blinds that protect you from excessive heat and sunlight.
+However, if you’re living in a place with hot summers, you should adapt and choose drapes, curtains, indoor or outdoor blinds that protect you from excessive heat and sunlight.
 Make sure you pick your window treatment in light colors.
 White or off-white drapes will filter the sun’s rays, while also allowing plenty of light to fill your home.

 7. Low hanging lighting fixtures